Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 • thromboembolism;

-• lethal outcomes among the next of kin caused by prolapse.
+• deaths among close relatives caused by prolapse.

-If one of the factors is found, then it is permissible to engage in low-intensity sports.
+If one of the factors is detected, then it is permissible to engage in low-intensity sports.

-With a slight reverse current, but maintaining normal rhythm indicators, the size and size of the heart muscle, any competitive disciplines are allowed.
-Therefore, prolapse and sport are quite compatible.
+With a slight reverse current, but maintaining normal rhythm, size and size of the heart muscle, any competitive disciplines are allowed.
+Therefore, prolapse and sports are quite compatible.

-Young people of military age who have a valvular anomaly rightly ask the question of whether they take to the army with mitral valve prolapse.
+Young people of military age who have valvular anomaly rightfully ask the question of whether they are accepted into the army with mitral valve prolapse.
 If the pathology does not affect the activity of the cardiovascular system, then there are no contraindications for the service.

 Useful video